 Fibroadenomas are the most common solid breast lumps in younger women.
-They can develop any time after puberty but don’t often develop after menopause.
+They can develop any time after puberty but are rare after menopause.
 Some ﬁbroadenomas get bigger, while others stay the same or get smaller.

-Current as of: May 29, 2018
+Current as of: August 16, 2023

 Author: Women’s Health, Alberta Health Services